smrbu/project-oasis/README.md

 # [projectoasis.ch](http://projectoasis.ch)

+*Update: the site has changed quite a bit and most of the readme is no longer accurate*

 This is the final exercise for the EPFL Extension School Course *50 Things You Need to Know About the Internet*.

 ### Setup